Redundancy pay: a guide

 What is redundancy?

 Redundancy is a form of job loss.
 It usually happens when companies want to cut down on the amount of staff they have, or certain jobs are no longer needed.

 It’s important to remember that being made redundant isn’t always as a result of your ability to carry out your job.
-In some cases, it may be that the company is has entered administration, is closing down, moving to a smaller space or has been bought by another company.Get Started
+In some cases, it may be that the company is has entered administration, is closing down, moving to a smaller space or has been bought by another company.Get debt help today

 What is redundancy pay?